Knowledge and Language Computing Laboratory

 How can I join the lab?

 University of Tsukuba students who are or will be enrolled in the Master or Doctoral program in Informatics can join the lab.
-Please contact the PI for more information.
+Please refer to the "How to Join" (to be announced) page.

 Does the lab accept research students (Kenkyusei)?

-No, we do not accept research students due to the lack of support system.
-Please direactly apply for the Master or Doctoral program if you want to join the lab.
+No, we do not accept research students.
+Please directly apply for the Master or Doctoral program if you want to join the lab.

 Do you hire postdocs or research assistants?